Coldcard/ckcc-protocol/README.md

 - `pip install 'ckcc-protocol[cli]'`

+Or if you prefer poetry
+- `poetry install -E cli --no-dev`

 This installs a single helpful command line program: `ckcc`

 If you just want the python library, use:

 - `pip install ckcc-protocol`

+Or if you prefer poetry
+- `poetry install --no-dev`

 ## Setup If You Might Change the Code